 Yes, every router has a firewall.
 Yes, it’s always “on”.
 But typical router security is passive, meaning it’s not actively monitoring the network and assessing the behavior of connected devices.
 Besides, what good is a firewall, or any security, if it can’t alert you to a problem?
 It’s the equivalent of a smoke detector with no alarm.
 The truth is online threats have evolved but home network security has until recently been stagnant.

 Enter, the BOX

 Now in its second generation (released Dec.
 2017) the new Bitdefender BOX has upped the ante both in terms of its award-winning security software and considerably more robust hardware.
-By comparison the BOX 2 has more of everything.
+In short the BOX 2 has more of, well, everything.